TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 `./myrestapi/tutorial/handler.py`

 The handler is where HTTP Rest calls are handled and transformed into the actual (internal) service calls.
-From another perspective, the handler should contain only translation between REST calls and service interface.
+From another perspective, the handler should contain only translation between REST calls and the service interface.
 No actual 'business logic' should be here.
 It is strongly suggested to build these CRUD methods one by one and test them straight away.
 If you haven't set up your database test instance yet, now is the time to do it.